mrtncls/dsmr2influxdb/README.md

 Use a tool like [EsPy](https://github.com/jungervin/EsPy/tree/master/EsPy/Release) or [Thonny IDE](https://thonny.org/) to copy the python files onto the ESP32.

-> WebREPL will be actived and can be accessed via [https://micropython.org/webrepl](https://micropython.org/webrepl) or via EsPy.

 # Hardware

  - ESP32 (optional: with charger circuit like *Wemos d32 pro*)